TWC #055: Should I keep taking the pill during menopause?

 So what now?

-If you weigh up the pros and cons, you will probably come to the conclusion that you should not take the pill during the menopause.
+If you weigh up the pros and cons, you will probably come to the conclusion that you should not take the pill during menopause.

 Ok and when should I stop taking the pill?